. . . . . Welcome to friends of Rilke from Italy . . . .

 of their return to themselves.
 (How should they notice it.)

-Lovers could, if they knew how, speak wondrously
+Lovers might, if they understood, speak wondrously

 in the night air.
 For it seems that everything